 At the same time, there is a pervasive attitude within the basic kaizen approach that “important on-site (genba) matters must be considered on-site (genba).”
 This genba-shugi (a belief in the hands-on or on-site approach) has the effect of further obfuscating the meaning of kaizen.
 As discussed in the previous section, kaizen refers to efforts to find appropriate “on-site” solutions to improve productivity, in contrast to production improvements based on a Fordist, top-down approach or formal solutions prescribed by experts.
 The direction of kaizen improvements is therefore completely unpredictable.
 This makes it a very challenging method from an organizational management perspective.
 At the same time, however, kaizen does not seek a “definition” or “formula” for its solutions, but rather seeks to find “solutions adapted to the specific situation (genba).”
 Solutions will differ depending on the company and the specific situation (genba).
 For this reason, in any discussion of kaizen, it is necessary to understand the “context” to comprehend the meaning of the term.
 In other words, kaizen is not the “application of a predefined methodology” but rather “the discovery of solutions in the context of each company or specific situation (genba)”—not “logic” but “context.”
 In Japan, it is often necessary to “read the room” or “read between the lines” according to TPO (time, place, and occasion).
 This is no doubt also linked to the emphasis on genba at Japanese companies.

 However, this overemphasis of the search for genba-based solutions also has the effect of producing scattered effects rather than an overall logic.
 Despite its simple definition, the content indicated by the term kaizen defies clear description, and it has taken on extremely broad connotations.
-As a result, kaizen has become an enigmatic term.
+Consequently, kaizen has become an enigmatic term.
 This is not simply an issue of translation: the substance of kaizen itself is also difficult to grasp.

 5. Conclusion

 As described in this chapter, kaizen refers to a management method to achieve continual operational improvement through a bottom-up, hands-on, participatory approach.
-In Japan, it draws on the two derivations: the initiatives focused on quality improvement introduced by Dr. Deming from the United States, and “productivity improvement including support for workers’ unions,” likewise from the United States, implemented as part of US assistance for Japan.
+In Japan, it draws on the two derivations: the initiatives focused on quality improvement introduced by Dr. Deming from the United States, and “productivity improvement including support for workers’ unions,” likewise from the United States, implemented as part of U.S. aid for Japan.
 As a management method, it represents the adaption and improvement of the method introduced to Japan from the United States.
 It can therefore be transferred to other countries.
 There is much existing research demonstrating the effectiveness of introducing kaizen to developing countries.
 This type of cooperation is likely to be effective in the future as well.

 There are a few points that must be considered, however, regarding the transfer of kaizen through international cooperation.
 As discussed in this chapter, Japan is home to a characteristically Japanese style of business management centered on company-based labor unions, seniority systems, and lifetime employment.
 This differs substantially from business management in other countries.
 Naturally, the implementation of worker protection in Japan has been premised on Japanese-style business management.
 Therefore, the worker protection aspect of kaizen cannot be transferred directly to other countries, where conditions are different.
 Neither should kaizen in other countries be characterized in terms of the way it is implemented in Japan.
 This is because of the inevitable difference in the level of commitment to the company between lifetime employees and other workers.